Top 5 Cart Automated Guided Vehicles in Canada for 2026

 Frequently Asked Questions

-MiR250 Cart Top features: Mounts on the MiR250 platform to convert it into a top-loading cart mover, Autonomous SLAM navigation with dynamic obstacle avoidance for safe indoor operation, Payload capacity up to 250 kg with easy docking and integration to conveyor or cart systems.
+Yes—the MiR250 Cart Top uses autonomous SLAM navigation with dynamic obstacle avoidance, and it supports payload capacity up to 250 kg with easy docking and integration to conveyor or cart systems; its average rating is 4.6.

 Conclusion